DSC06146

 Location

-The Hollandse Kust Noord Wind Farm Site is located around 18.5 km off the coast of the province of North Holland.
-CrossWind will install 69 wind turbines, each with a capacity of 11 MW, the majority of which will be situated over 1 km from each other.
-The electricity cable connecting the wind farm to the offshore 'power socket' will be installed by the transmission system operator TenneT.
+The Hollandse Kust Noord wind park is located around 18.5 km off the coast of the province of North Holland, off Egmond aan Zee.
+The wind park consists of 69 wind turbines, each with a capacity of 11 MW.
+Most of these turbines are more than 1 km apart.
+The power cable connecting the wind park to the 'power socket' at sea was laid by grid operator TenneT.

 July, 2020